In This Article

 A few principles that hold across the board:

-• Make it a retainer.
+- Make it a retainer.
 The value compounds monthly and so should your revenue.
-A one-time fee leaves the recurring value on the table.

-• Anchor to their numbers.
+- Anchor to their numbers.
 If a dentist's average appointment is worth $300 and the agent recovers two a month, that is $600 recovered for a fraction of it charged.
-The math closes itself.

 This speed matters for two reasons.
 Your effective hourly rate is high, an afternoon of setup against a recurring retainer is excellent economics.
 And clients who see results fast become your best referral sources.
-The team's framing for this is "sell it Monday, deliver it Friday," and it exists to kill the fear that stops most beginners: selling something you are not sure how to build.
+Ciela's Client Accelerator program bundles 200+ n8n workflow templates across 70+ niches as a starting point for exactly this step, alongside the demo software and coaching.

 Scaling to Multiple Clients

 One client at a few hundred a month is a side project.
-Ten clients across a few agent types, averaging the middle of the range, is a real business one person can run with the right product behind them.
-The limiting factor is rarely sales or delivery once you have the library.
-It is keeping track of who is who.
+Ten clients across a few automation types, averaging the middle of the range, is a real business one person can run with the right process behind them.
+The limiting factor is rarely sales or delivery once you have a repeatable template.
+It is keeping track of who is who, so keep your CRM current as your client count grows.

-Want help packaging your offer, pricing your first retainer, or picking the right agent for a niche?
+Want help packaging your offer, pricing your first retainer, or picking the right automation for a niche?
 Reach out to OpenClaw Consult.
-We help AI automation sellers at every stage get set up on Ciela.
+We help AI automation sellers at every stage.